Herewini Street and Papawai Place

 Tararua Street was named in honour of the Tararua Mountains, supposedly because there was a good view of the mountains from the area.
 The view is diminished today by tree growth.

-The name Tararua (twin peaks) is said to stem from the twin peaks of Mt Hector, known to Maori as Pukemoana and Pukeahurangi.
-They are said to have earned their names from an incident when a Maori chief, Rangikaikore, lost two spear tips (also known as tara) while hunting in the region.
+Others say the name comes from two maunqa , Mitre and Jumbo, known to Maori as Pukemoamo and Pukeahurangi.
+They say it stems from an incident when a Maori chief, Rangikaikore, lost two spear tips (also known as tara) while hunting in the region.

 The Maori name for Mount Holdsworth is Taratahi, one peak.